cryptekbits/autoscraper-sonnet/README.md

 - See [this gist](https://gist.github.com/alirezamika/72083221891eecd991bbc0a2a2467673) for more advanced usages.
 - [AutoScraper and Flask: Create an API From Any Website in Less Than 5 Minutes](https://medium.com/better-programming/autoscraper-and-flask-create-an-api-from-any-website-in-less-than-5-minutes-3f0f176fc4a3)

-## LLM Integration
+## LLM Integration with Claude Sonnet-3.5

-AutoScraper now includes LLM (Large Language Model) integration for advanced content analysis.
-This new feature allows for:
+AutoScraper now includes LLM (Large Language Model) integration using Anthropic's Claude Sonnet-3.5 model for advanced content analysis.
+This powerful feature enables:

-- Intelligent interpretation of scraped data
+- Intelligent interpretation and summarization of scraped data
-- Automatic categorization and summarization of content
+- Automatic extraction of key concepts and important information
-- Enhanced understanding of context and relationships within the scraped information
+- Enhanced understanding of context and relationships within the scraped content
+- Generation of well-structured Markdown summaries

 To use the LLM integration: